qiaohe/dataPopulator/README.md

 This is a data populator created by Node.js with the folowing  functions, which includes

   1) provide the rest interface with retrieving the data from the MSSQL database

-2)query data based on the pre-defined paramters with @char in SQL statement
+  2) query data based on the pre-defined paramters with @char in SQL statement

-3)set query paramters using the gerenic way to call sql statement in a common manner.
+  3) set query paramters using the gerenic way to call sql statement in a common manner.

-4)more function  coming soon.
+  4) more functions coming soon.

  Enjoy programming with Node.js!
  Johnson He from Shanghai
  June 26, 2014